fanduel-oss/refract/docs/usage/observing-react.md

 In some cases you might want to observe a particular event such as a click on an hyperlink, without having a prop to observe.
 You might also want to use Refract for all your application mutations and effects, without piggy backing on existing mutations.

 `withEffects` injects a method `pushEvent` to your components, so you can inform Refract of events happening inside your components.
-We use a callback because we aim to offer an universal solution not tied to a specific renderer (web, native).
+We use a callback because we aim to offer a universal solution not tied to a specific renderer (web, native).
 That way we don't have to use refs or low-level platform-specific primitives.

 ### Pushing events